On the Similarity between Epidemiologic Strains, Minimal Self-Replicable Siphons, and autocatalytic cores in (Chemical) Reaction Networks: Towards a Unifying Framework: Mathematical underpinnings

 Then:

 For \textbf{LVK/GLV} systems (see Definition \ref{d:xyLV}) $\dot x_i=x_i\bigl(c_i+(Ax)_i\bigr)$ one has, on $F_W$,

 hence

-\emph{Correct invasion criterion:} \(\max_{i\in W} g_i(E) > 0\) (i.e. at least one extinct coordinate has positive per-capita growth at $E$).
-Requiring all $g_i(E)>0$ is unnecessarily strong.

-\paragraph{Minimal siphons in a GLV.} Because $\dot x_i$ has the factor $x_i$, each singleton $\{i\}$ is a minimal semilocking set; GLV thus has multiple minimal siphons (all singletons) and their unions.
-Persistence holds if every siphon face either has no boundary equilibrium or, when it does, satisfies $\alpha_W(E)>0$.
+{\bf Persistence criterion in a GLV.} Because $\dot x_i$ has the factor $x_i$, each singleton $\{i\}$ is a minimal semilocking set.
+Persistence holds if every siphon face either has no boundary equilibrium or, when it does, satisfies $\alpha_W(E)>0$ (i.e. at least one extinct coordinate has positive per-capita growth at $E$).